 Now is the perfect time to take advantage of back-to-school and summer clearance sales to fill a box at little expense.
 When you’re shopping at discount stores like Wal-Mart and Dollar Tree, consider collecting the following items to fill a shoebox: toys, school supplies, hygiene items, and notes of encouragement.

 This Sunday look for Operation Christmas Child pre-made shoeboxes in the Parish Hall.
 Filling them can be a fun and meaningful project for the whole family!
 Return filled boxes, along with a $7 suggested donation for shipping, to the Parish Hall the week of November 12th – 15th.

 Samaritan’s Purse sends thousands of these boxes to children all over the world, many of whom would have no Christmas at all without receiving a box from a generous American.
 Why not help to make this Christmas a special one?

-This article was written by Phyllis Gilbert.
+Written by parishioner Phyllis Gilbert.